Physical Estate & Operations

 What's covered?

-Our carbon net zero vision will be embedded in every area of our operations.
-As the university for the nexus of creativity and technology, this means leading the way on understanding and mitigating the emissions created by our digital, as well as physical, activities.
+Our carbon net zero vision will be embedded across every area of our operations.
+As the university at the nexus of creativity and technology, this means leading the way in understanding and reducing the emissions created by our digital and physical activities.

-We will respond to issues with local and regional salience, aligned to Cornwall’s 2050 Plan.
-Recognising the unique challenges our rural location presents to tackling sustainability, we will collaborate with partners to deliver new opportunities for a cleaner, greener Cornwall.
+We will respond to issues with local and regional significance, aligned with Cornwall’s 2050 Plan.
+Recognising the unique sustainability challenges of our rural location, we will work with partners to create new opportunities for a cleaner, greener Cornwall.

 Why?

-We understand the importance of Falmouth University’s contribution to the fight against the environmental and climate crises.
-As an anchor institution for our region, we must lead from the front, setting an example by minimising the impact of our estates and operations.
+We understand the importance of Falmouth University’s contribution to tackling the environmental and climate crises.
+As an anchor institution for our region, we must lead from the front — setting an example by minimising the impact of our estate and operations.

 What are scope 1, 2 and 3 carbon emissions?